 Let’s get one thing straight: you should always avoid standard public transportation.
-Get a car, ride a bike, use your actual human walking legs, whatever; just make your way to your destination without having to set foot on a train.
-So fraught with danger and unpleasant tension are they, that if one is foolish, or desperate, enough to utilise them, they must take the most precise and delicate of precautions to remain anonymous; lest you breathe at someone the wrong way and have your peaceful carriage become the setting for a reenactment of the shoot out scene in Leonardo DiCaprio’s mansion from the movie Django Unchained.
+Get a car, ride a bike, use your actual human walking legs, I’d even grudgingly allow you to set foot on a bus, for god’s sake, but whatever you do, just make your way to your destination without having to set foot on a train.
+So fraught with danger and unpleasant tension are they, that if one is foolish, or desperate, enough to utilise them, they must take the most precise and delicate of precautions to remain anonymous, lest you breathe at someone the wrong way and have your peaceful carriage become the setting for a reenactment of the shoot out scene in Leonardo DiCaprio’s mansion from the movie Django Unchained.

 So, a friend of mine made the suggestion of a bunch of bloggers trying to write a short story based on a single photograph.
 Now, I tend to shy away from serious fiction, as I lost the taste for it several years ago (when I lost the taste for most other things), so rather than a straight narrative, it turned out to be something of an introspection.
 In any case, below you’ll find the picture, and below that you’ll find the story.
 Don’t judge too harshly, as I said, it certainly isn’t my forte!